dtcenter/MET/met/docs/Users_Guide/config_options.rst

     * MAXGAUSS    to compute the maximum value in the neighborhood and apply a Gaussian smoother to the result

-    The BEST and GEOG_MATCH interpolation options are not valid for regridding.
+    The BEST, GEOG_MATCH, and HIRA options are not valid for regridding.

 * The "width" entry specifies a regridding width, when applicable.
   - width = 4;    To regrid using a 4x4 box or circle with diameter 4.